GSG-G8/ProVision-website/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what would you like to change.

+---
+---
 ## Wish List
+.
+If we had real portofolio, we would insert it as project sample.

-If we had more time, we would have used CSS Animation.
+.
+If we had more time , we would fixed a bug to improve accessability.